wallishuang/rockidea-pdf/README.md

 ## English Version

-This is a wonderful free PDF tool that helps you merge multiple PDF files or split a single PDF file into multiple files.
+This is a free PDF tool developed by myself, offering the ability to merge multiple PDF files or split a single PDF file into multiple files.

+If you have other customization needs, please feel free to contact me for discussion.
+Paid services are also available.

 The latest release version is [v2.0.1](https://github.com/wallishuang/rockidea-pdf/raw/master/v2.0.1/rockidea-pdf.exe)